DavidSpriggs/node-proxypage/README.md

 app.all('/proxy', proxypage.proxy);

-//or to memic an .aspx page:
+//or to mimic an .aspx page:
 //app.all('/proxy/proxy.aspy', proxypage.proxy);

 app.listen(app.get('port'), function() {